tum-ei-eda/transform_allocs_static/c/README.md

 | 2 | 32 | 2 | 15 | 0x130844 |
 | 3 | 512 | 3 | 53 | 0x130864 |

+_PS: -1 means that the ID/Buffer upto the print time still did not get released, in python scripts this is automnatically set to the last time stamp in the run._

 2. **#define _STATIC_MALLOC**:
 This will replace the malloc()/free() calls with a lookup function in a given malloc_array[]([Can be created here](../python/offseter.py)).